Harkool/MAPLE/README.md

 Because these datasets were derived from multiple third-party public databases with different usage policies, this repository does not redistribute the full benchmark or independent validation datasets as bundled CSV files.
-Instead, we provide the model implementation, configuration files, task definitions, example command lines, example input files, and documentation describing how the datasets and labels were organized for model training and evaluation.
+Instead, we provide the model implementation, configuration files, task definitions, example command lines, example input files, and input-preprocessing documentation for converting user-prepared peptide sequence tables into MAPLE-compatible feature files.
+The repository does not provide a complete re-collection pipeline for reconstructing the benchmark or independent validation datasets.

 The file `examples/example_input.csv` contains a small number of real peptide sequences selected from public AMP databases and is provided only as a minimal